RomanLut/hx_espnow_rc/doc/rx_esp01_sbus.md

 ![alt text](https://raw.githubusercontent.com/RomanLut/hx_espnow_rc/main/doc/esp01_sbus2.jpg "ESP01 sbus2")

 Receiver to be used with flight controller.
 Receives 15 channels and outputs SBUS signal.
-Transmits bidirectional transparent telemetry stream (can be used for Mavlink, LTM, MCP etc.).
+Transmits bidirectional transparent telemetry stream (can be used for Mavlink, LTM, MSP etc.).

 RSSI is injected into channel 16.